Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Record Evaluation

-The Lightstreamer Kafka Connector offers wide support for deserializing record values and keys.
+The Lightstreamer Kafka Connector offers wide support for deserializing Kafka records.
 Currently, it allows the following formats:

-- String
+- _String_
-- Avro
+- _Avro_
-- JSON
+- _JSON_

+which can be specified separately for processing the Kafka key and Kafka value.

-In particular, for Avro and JSON formats, the Kafka Connector supports message validation, which can be specified through:
+In particular, for Avro and JSON formats, the Kafka Connector supports message validation, which can be specified (again, separately for key and value) through:

-- Local schema files.
+- Local schema files, wher
+  It is possible to specify a separate file for key and value.
-- The Confluent Schema Registry.
+- The Confluent Schema Registry, which can be enabled separately for key and value.

+In case of a validation failure, the Connector can react by ...

 ##### `record.extraction.error.strategy`